scottmillers/Terraform/aws/lambda/url-to-html/README.md

 # AWS Lambda Deployment Prototype

-This is a prototype to explore different ways to deploy an AWS Lambda function.
+This is a prototype to explore different ways to deploy an AWS Lambda function written in Node.js with TypeScript.

-The Lambda function will get HTML from a URL that you specify.
-It will store the HTML in a file on a S3 bucket.
-It will return the location on the S3 bucket where the HTML is stored.
+The three deployment options are deploying through terraform, using lambda-build, and using a GitHub action.

 Table of Contents
 - [Build and verify the Infrastructure](#build-and-verify-the-infrastructure)